What is early literacy?

 Children introduced to reading early on will read earlier and excel in school compared to children who are not exposed to language and books at a young age.

 Reading, rhyming, singing, and talking (beginning from birth) profoundly influence literacy and language development — the foundations for all other learning.

 Developing early literacy skills makes it easier for children to learn to read.
 Children who enter school with these skills have an advantage that carries with them throughout their school years.
 Reading is an essential skill for success in school and later in life.

 How can I help my child?

-Do you have to read 100 books a week to your 4 and 5 year olds?
+Do you have to read 100 books a week to your 4-and 5-year olds?
+No way!

 While family literacy activities are often based in reading, there are lots of other ways families can conduct literacy activities at home through picture books, songs, poetry and storytelling.

 Books: let them become part of your family

 - Make a special place to store your child's books.
 Making room on a bottom shelf of the family bookcase or placing books in a drawer within your child's reach are great ways to create a home library.